 US VISITING STUDENTS

-Each course will be numbered from 1-599, e.g., English 50.
+Each UCLA course is numbered from 1-599 (e.g., English 101).
 Below is a description of the UCLA course numbering system.
 Please select courses that best meet your current academic standing.

 - 1-99: Lower division courses designed for undergraduate freshmen and sophomores

 - 100-199: Upper division courses designed for undergraduate juniors and seniors